 Hearing technlogy has impacted his life greatly and his advice is to “not consider it anymore, just come and do it” as “there is not a better provider” and he’s been to several.

 Kathy’s first sign of hearing loss was that she found that she needed the television louder than the rest of her families members and she had to concentrate on lip-reading more and more.

-She first went to a national hearing aid franchise and had a terrible experience, but she then discovered Aim Hearing & Audiology and had a “totally different experience” with appreciation of her time being cared for as well as pressure-free environment.
+She first went to a national hearing aid franchise and had a terrible experience, but she then discovered Aim Hearing & Audiology and had a “totally different experience” with the appreciation of her time being cared for, as well as a pressure-free environment.

 Hearing aids have improved her life as she can hear better, and since then she has recommendeded two friends to Aim Hearing & Audiology who haven’t cared for their hearing due to bad experiences with other providers.